 Birth Art: Using art as a form of self-exploration in pregnancy and as preparation for birth is an incredibly powerful tool even if suggesting it sends a shiver down some peoples’ spines!
 "I can't draw" they will say, but by using carefully selected projects to guide and empower them to tune into their inner voice they soon come to cherish their creations.
 Compassionate Birth Workers do not analyse art work but we support our clients to find its meaning for them-selves.
 Birth Art is also used to support clients to start preparing for parenthood (not just birth!) which is frequently overlooked in antenatal classes.

-Labyrinth Work: Close to where I grew up in North Cornwall, a labyrinth was discovered in Rocky Valley in 1948, carved into a rock face and hidden for who-knows-how-long beneath the undergrowth.
-The symbol of the labyrinth is classically associated with journeys of transition from one world to another, one stage of life to another and was used by the Cornish Midwives of old (Gwelivedhes) in their practice.
-Learn to use this ancient tool to support and guide the women of your community as they not only approach birth but as they begin to consider how they will integrate their birth experience into their new reality post birth.
+Labyrinth Work: The symbol of the labyrinth is classically associated with journeys of transition from one world to another, one stage of life to another and was used by the Cornish Midwives of old (Gwelivedhes) in their practice.
+Learn to apply this ancient tool to the modern world to support and guide your clients as they not only approach birth but as they begin onsider how they will integrate their birth experience into their new reality post birth.

 Self-Care: is about honouring, respecting and nourishing the self.
 How can we encourage and guide our clients to engage in this if we don't embody our message?
 Learn to support women to fit self-care into their lives in practical and simple ways that they will be able to carry forward even into the all-consuming early days of parenthood and beyond.
 Learn to offer a simple relaxation script to women which will empower them to connect with their unborn baby and begin to embrace where they are on their journey rather than where they think they should be.